 How to Prune

 This plant rarely needs pruning except to remove dead or damaged stems.
-If you need to prune cold damage, do so after the last frost date.
+If you need to prune cold damage or to control its shape or size, do so after the last frost date.

 How to Propagate